kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             #### Stage1: Functional support

-            Provide native support for user-space applications built against the Pure-cap ABI
+            Provide native support for user-space applications built against the purecap ABI
-            * A transitional PCuABI will support an initially limited set of Syscalls, expanded over time.
+            * A transitional PCuABI will support an initially limited set of syscalls, expanded over time.
 (Both transitional and draft full ABI specifications will be published ahead of hardware platform availability.)
-            * Allows incremental reduction of functionality in the corresponding C library libshim (currently used to "bridge" Syscalls to the standard Kernel ABI)
+            * Allows incremental reduction of functionality in the corresponding C library libshim (currently used to "bridge" syscalls to the standard Kernel ABI)

             #### Stage2: Memory safety & security

-            Improve memory safety at the kernel-user boundary, leveraging the properties of Capabilities
+            Improve memory safety at the kernel-user boundary, leveraging the properties of capabilities

             ### CHERI LLVM toolchains & libraries